rotemyohanan/time-machine/Spring/annotations.md

 ----
 The @Component annotation marks a java class as a bean so the **component-scanning mechanism** so spring can pick it up and pull it into the **application contex**.

- **1. Such classes are considered as candidates for auto-detection.**
+ 1. Such classes are considered as candidates for auto-detection.
- **2. When using annotation-based configuration and classpath scanning.**
+ 2. When using annotation-based configuration and classpath scanning.

     @Component
     public class EmployeeDAOImpl implements EmployeeDAO {